averos-io/averos-io.github.io/_docs/getting-started-developer/09-customize-your-app-translation.md

    ```

-Here is what our final application version looks like:
+Here is what our application now looks like (Everything is almost translated into the new language you chose-`French` in my case):

 <div style="display: flex;flex-direction: row;justify-content: space-between;">
 <div style="padding: 10px;">